- Benefits of Certification

 Why Work With NSF?

-NSF International is the leading global certifier to GFSI benchmarked standards, with exceptional technical expertise, consistently calibrated auditors and ample capacity for a timely path to certification.
-Backed by nearly 70 years of food safety expertise and a current average of 35,000 GFSI certification audits performed annually, we enable companies around the globe to demonstrate compliance with the most recognized food safety standards in the world.
+NSF companies are the leading global certifier to GFSI benchmarked standards, with exceptional technical expertise, consistently calibrated auditors and ample capacity for a timely path to certification.
+Backed by over 70 years of food safety expertise and a current average of 35,000 GFSI certification audits performed annually, we enable companies around the globe to demonstrate compliance with the most recognized food safety standards in the world.

-NSF is accredited by the United Kingdom Accreditation Service (UKAS) and has a worldwide network of highly skilled and experienced auditors to help organizations of all sizes implement complex food safety solutions.
+NSF has a worldwide network of highly skilled and experienced auditors to help organizations of all sizes implement complex food safety solutions.

 The GLOBALG.A.P. certification process generally takes an average of six to nine months, depending on a farm’s level of readiness.
 The process follows five basic steps: